tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 Machines work with _discrete time series_ that has a new property called __resolution__.
 Resolution is the link between _continous_ and _discrete_ time domain.
 This property is implemented with __sampling__.
 It tells us how many data points were sampled equidistantly from the continuous signal within a time segment.
 In this way we can represent a continuous signal with discrete data point[^1].

 Therefore the _t_ variable in the equation can be represented as a vector of data points.

+To create such a data point vector, you have to choose a sampling interval.
+Let's say you want to use 10 samples per seconds (`fs=10Hz`), and you want to have 20 samples in your vector.
+That also means that your time vector will cover 2 seconds of continuous time.
+As you can see, the given duration in continuous time is equivalent with the given sampling frequency with the number of samples:

+{% highlight css %}
+fs = 10;

+% continuous duration is known
+T = 2;
+t1 = [0:1/fs:T-1/fs];

+% number of samples are known
+N = 20;
+t2 = [0:N-1]./fs;
+{% endhighlight %}

 ```
 t = [0:1:40];